 Sometimes this separation will heal on its own, but there are exercises to increase the healing process.

 Immediately following childbirth, wearing an abdominal binder will encourage the abdominal muscles to return to mid-line and prevent any more damage to occur.
-I personally have used the Squeem and the Cinch abdominal binders.
+I personally have used The NYOrtho and the The Trendyline abdominal binders (I’ve also seen several ladies swear by the the Squeem so that might be an option for you as well!).
 Neither of these roll down, but I do find that they ride up when I’m wearing them while sitting down.
 I like both of these products though and I think they really did help support my abs.
 They also just help me remember to pull in my abs and keep them tight.

 If you have been losing weight, but that belly bulge just won’t go away… you may have diastasis recti.